mip92/tattoo/REPOSITORIES_SETUP.md

 ### 3. **In this repository:**

 - Manually run "Deploy Frontend"/"Deploy Backend" workflows when new images are available
-- Check that new images are automatically deployed
+- Check that new images are deployed when workflows are triggered

 ## 🚨 Important notes